Cuomo: Movie theaters in NY can open Friday, with limits

-NEW YORK (AP) — Movie theaters in New York state can reopen beginning next Friday with restrictions on audience size and other precautions in place, Gov. Andrew Cuomo said Saturday.
+NEW YORK (AP) — Movie theaters in New York state can reopen beginning Oct.
+23 with restrictions on audience size and other precautions in place, Gov. Andrew Cuomo said Saturday.

 Theaters in New York City aren’t included, and counties must have a positivity rate below 2% on a 14-day average and have no “cluster zones.”